pedroksl/AdvancedAE/src/main/resources/assets/advanced_ae/ae2guide/aae_intro/aae_intro-index.md

 Advanced AE focuses on improving user experience when handling your ME System and expanding the possibilities of end-game systems.
-This mod allows you to upgrade pattern providers with the capability to push items to specific sides of the target machines and create multiblock computers that can run an unlimited amount of crafts, sharing co-processors, while it has crafting storage left.
+This mod allows you to upgrade pattern providers with the capability to push items to specific sides of the target machines and create multiblock computers that can run an unlimited amount of crafts, sharing co-processors, while it has crafting storage left, plus a ton of other quality of life additions!

 ![PEGui1](../pic/aae_intro.png)